 We will continue to do the following three things though: 1) making student learning at Ace relevant to the world’s demand for knowledge and skills, 2) improving our physical environment for learning, and 3) nurturing our values — honesty in work, sincerity in relationship, respect for self and others, responsibility for one’s actions, learning from experience, care for resources, and adherence to regulations.

-Seventeen years, since our founding in 1999, have been a journey I will always remember with pride and satisfaction.
-I am grateful to all our stakeholders and well-wishers, who are and were associated with Ace, in making our journey so rewarding.
-Special gratitude to our students and alumnae, faculties and staff, members of the Board and shareholders, and officials of the Pokhara University for their unwavering trust and support!
+Finally, I would like to express my gratitude to all our stakeholders and well-wishers, who have been or were (in the past) associated with Ace, for having made our 20-year journey so rewarding.
+Special gratitude to our students and alumnae, faculties and staff, members of the Board and shareholders, and officials of the Pokhara University, and other regulating agencies for their unwavering trust and support.